nathanmfrench/DubStudio/so-far.md

-figure out the 4 errors (2 in tsconfig.json, 2 in process.ts with process not being found, 1 in upload.ts with the process notr being found) next, why use presigned URLs?
+next, why use presigned URLs?
 What's the point of that?
 What are even the alterntaives?
 1)
 Now your project is initialized with both frontend and backend!
 Here's what we've set up: